Sign up for Funding Circle newsletter!

 When you’re taking on a growth project, you need considerable funds.
 Despite your best efforts to save and invest, you may not have enough cash on hand to remodel your store or hire a project manager at a competitive salary.

 That’s why we offer more substantial amounts of capital.
-With a Funding Circle term loan, you can borrow between $25,000 and $500,000, so you can take on a growth project without scrambling to shuffle your cash flow or redo your budget.
+With a Funding Circle term loan you can take on a growth project without scrambling to shuffle your cash flow or redo your budget.

 Expanding your business requires embracing change.
 Not only do you have to adapt to potential structural and market changes in the wake of a growth project, but you also have to pay closer attention to your finances to ensure you’re not going into the red.